aws-samples/amazon-ec2-auto-scaling-group-examples/features/warm-pools/README.md

 ### Step 2: Measure Launch Speed

 Now, let's measure the launch speed of the instance.
+You will need to wait a few minutes for the instance to be launched by the previous step.

 ```
 activities=$(aws autoscaling describe-scaling-activities --auto-scaling-group-name "Example Auto Scaling Group")